 Here at Southern Living, we love a good DIY.
 Based in Atlanta, Georgia, the Craft Box Girls – led by craft guru Lynn Lilly – are creating fun, easy-to-make projects to spice up your entertaining, wedding planning, or holiday gifting.
 Check back every other Thursday for some DIY inspiration.

 Winter is officially here, and it’s time to take advantage of our cozy fireplaces.
 Although the flames may keep you warm, the smell can be overpowering.
 Our answer?
 DIY Pinecone Fire Starters.
 These easy DIY fire starters are an essential for your fireplace – they look great on display, and they fill your home with whatever scent you choose.
+Of course, if have one of these fireplaces for the wall, you might not any overpowering smells to deal with.

 The Project: DIY Pinecone Fire Starter